Phentermine/topiramate (By mouth)

 Phentermine Hydrochloride (FEN-ter-meen hye-droe-KLOR-ide), Topiramate (toe-PIR-a-mate)

-Used in combination with diet and exercise to help you reach and maintain a healthy weight.
+Used with diet and exercise to help you reach and maintain a healthy weight.

 QsymiaThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to phentermine or topiramate, you are pregnant, or if you have glaucoma or an overactive thyroid.

 How to Use This Medicine:

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.
 Carefully follow your doctor's instructions about diet and exercise.

 - Take this medicine in the morning, with or without food.
 It might keep you awake if you take it at night.

 - Swallow the extended-release capsule whole.
 Do not crush, break, or chew it.